Congaree people: 18th century

 The English explorer John Lawson encountered the survivors in 1701, apparently on the northeastern bank of the Santee River below the junction of the Wateree.
 Lawson described their village as consisting of about a dozen houses, located on a small creek flowing into the Santee River.
 He described them as a small tribe that lost population due to tribal feuds and raids, but especially by smallpox which had depopulated whole villages.
 A 1715 map shows their village as located on the southern bank of the Congaree and considerably above the previous area, perhaps near Big Beaver Creek, or about opposite the future site of Columbia, on the eastern boundary of Lexington County.
 They may have been moving upriver to get further from English colonists.

 At that time, Keyauwee Jack, a Congaree by birth, had become chief of the Keyauwee by marriage.

 During the Tuscarora War of 1711, the Congaree fought on the side of English colonist John Barnwell, who raised a militia.
 In early 1715, John Barnwell took a census that identified the Congaree as living in one village, with a total population of 22 men and 70 women and children.

 During the Yamasee War of 1715–17, the Congaree joined with other tribes in the fight against the colony of South Carolina.
 Over half were either killed or enslaved by the colonists and Cherokee; some were sent into slavery in the West Indies.
 Following that, surviving Congaree moved upriver and joined the Catawba, with whom they were still living in 1743.

 In 1718, Fort Congaree was established near the Congaree village, near today's Columbia.
 It became an important trading station and a European-American settlement formed around it.

 In the subsequent decades, Congaree survivors merged with the larger Catawba people.
 Different tribes lived in their own villages within the loose Catawba federation of peoples.
-The Congaree maintained their distinction until the late 18th century, as they had a language different from the Siouan Catawba, but they became extinct as a tribe.
+The Congaree maintained their distinction until the late 18th century, as they had a language different from Siouan, but they became extinct as a tribe.
 Their descendants intermarried with the Catawba and other peoples of the confederation.

 Based on colonial accounts, American anthropologist James Mooney (1928) described the historic Congaree as: "A friendly people, handsome and well built, the women being especially beautiful compared with those of other tribes."